RMWinslow/posts/art/colors.md

 ---
-title: My Favorite Color Space
+title: Binomial Color Names
-subtitle: A table of hexadecimal color codes roughly corresponding to the ISCC–NBS System of Color Designation.
+subtitle: A table of hexadecimal color codes roughly corresponding to the ISCC–NBS System of Color Designation (with a few modifications).
 parent: Art and Culture
 date: 2021-02-15
 last_modified_date: 2023-02-06